-At each reporting date, the Group assesses whether there is any indication that an asset may be impaired.
-Where an indicator of impairment exists, the Group makes a formal estimate of recoverable amount.
+At each reporting date, the Company assesses whether there is any indication that an asset may be impaired.
+Where an indicator of impairment exists, the Company makes a formal estimate of recoverable amount.

 Where the carrying amount of an asset exceeds its recoverable amount the asset is considered impaired and is written down to its recoverable amount.
 Recoverable amount is the greater of fair value less costs to sell and value in use.
-It is determined for an individual asset, unless the asset's value in use cannot be estimated to be close to its fair value less costs to sell and it does not generate cash inflows that are largely independent of those from other assets or groups of assets, in which case, the recoverable amount is determined for the cash-generating unit to which the asset belongs.
+It is determined for an individual asset, unless the asset's value in use cannot be estimated to be close to its fair value less costs to sell and it does not generate cash inflows that are largely independent of those from other assets or groups of assets, in which case, the recoverable amount is determined.